-- "Discount Bond" means any 2022TE Restructuring Bonds having OID. - "DPS" means the New York Department of Public Service, the staff arm of the PSC. - "DTC" means The Depository Trust Company. - "Eligible Account" means a segregated trust account with an Eligible Institution.
+"Discount Bond" means any 2023TE Restructuring Bonds having OID.

+"DPS" means the New York Department of Public Service, the staff arm of the PSC.

+"DTC" means The Depository Trust Company.

+"Eligible Account" means a segregated trust account with an Eligible Institution.

-"Eligible Institution" means (a) the corporate trust department of the Trustee so long as any securities of the Trustee have either a short-term credit rating from Moody's of at least "P-1" or a long-term unsecured debt rating from Moody's of at least "A2" and have a credit rating from each other rating agency in one of its generic categories which either signifies either "A2" or "A-1" or higher by Standard & Poor's or "A" or "F1" or higher by Fitch, or (b) a depository institution organized under the laws of the United States of America, any state or the District of Columbia (or any domestic branch of a foreign bank), (i) which has either (A) a long-term issuer rating of "AA-" or higher by Standard & Poor's, "A2" or higher by Moody's, and "A" or higher by Fitch, or (B) a short-term issuer rating of "A-1+" or higher by Standard & Poor's, "P-1" or higher by Moody's, and "F1" or higher by Fitch, or any other long-term, short-term or certificate of deposit rating acceptable to Standard & Poor's, Moody's and Fitch, and (ii) whose deposits are insured by the FDIC.
+"Eligible Institution" means (a) the corporate trust department of the Trustee so long as any securities of the Trustee have either a short-term credit rating from Moody's of at least "P-1" or a long-term unsecured debt rating from Moody's of at least "A2" and have a credit rating of at least "A" by Standard & Poor's, or (b) a depository institution organized under the laws of the United States of America, any state or the District of Columbia (or any domestic branch of a foreign bank), (i) which has either (A) a long-term issuer rating of "AA-" or higher by Standard & Poor's and "A2" or higher by Moody's, or (B) a short-term issuer rating of "A-1+" or higher by Standard & Poor's and "P-1" or higher by Moody's, or any other long-term, short-term or certificate of deposit rating acceptable to Standard & Poor's and Moody's, and (ii) whose deposits are insured by the FDIC.
 If so qualified under clause (b) above, the Trustee may be considered an Eligible Institution for the purposes of the definition of Eligible Account.